Old-age pension – Your retirement age is based on your year of birth

-Read more about pension amounts
+Read more about the amount of the earnings-related pension

 Check your retirement age